D-Lawson/ms2-training-company/README.md

 ### Testing form interactivity and overall functionality

-I submitted fully completed forms to the EmailJS API using all the different combinations of input selections.
+In addition to testing agains the user stories I submitted fully completed forms to the EmailJS API using all the different combinations of input selections.
 I was able to get the same successful result with each combination successfully submitting to the email API, regardless of the combinations selected.
 The form validation works as intended as I did try to enter invalid data into the postcode field, also leave fields blank to test the required attribute.
 All combinations of inputs are received by the associated email account as demonstrated below.

 <img src="assets/readme-images/email-report.png"  width="400"/>

 In addition to this I checked that the productivity score was visible when required.
 I also checked that the renedered inner HTML was fit for purpose by verifying that it had rendered correctly, I did this by checking the code in chrome devtools.
+Overall the functionality meets the specification in terms of what the application is expected to achieve.

 ### Test with Chrome Devtools Lighthouse